 Federal Pell Grant –

 The Pell grant is a federal entitlement program that provides funds to students enrolled at approved colleges.
 The Estimated Family Contribution (EFC) number on the Student Aid Report (SAR) determines the amount of each grant.
-This information is generated through the Department of Education and is mailed to the applicant at his/her home address.
+This information is generated through the Department of Education and is emailed or mailed to the applicant at his/her home address.